Mindfully Overcome Anxiety, Depression, and Stress.

 How does therapy with Dr. Santanello help to improve psychological flexibility?

 If you want more flexible muscles, you need to practice stretching your body in the right way.
-In much the same way, learning to be more psychologically flexible involves practicing six key skills.
+In much the same way, learning to be more psychologically flexible involves training and practicing six key skills.

-Reorienting to the Present Moment (RPM)
+Refocus Attention to the Present

 Human beings need to have a sense of where we are and what is happening.
 Our minds often try to help us feel oriented by thinking about how we got here and where we are going.
 Unfortunately, we can get caught in the past through rumination and fearful about the future through worry.
 Learning to reorient to the present moment helps to bring us back to NOW.
 This move allows us to create choice points: opportunities to remind ourselves about what is most important and to take effective action.